Oral Health

 Also, make sure water is your drink of choice.
 It doesn’t contain any hidden sugars or additives.
 In fact, if it’s tap water, it’s most likely fortified with fluoride to help strengthen your tooth enamel.
 Even if it isn’t, water is crucial to keeping your mouth fully hydrated.
 This helps wash sugar and food particles away from your teeth.

-Your Dentist in Roslyn, Riverhead, and Nesconset, NY
+Your Dentists in Roslyn, Riverhead, and Nesconset, NY

 Here at Bella Smiles, we’re ready to make sure the stress of this crisis hasn’t impacted your smile.
 Call us or schedule an appointment online for the future today!